Hans Lischka: Honors and awards

-Scientific contributions, interests and production
+Scientific contributions, interests and achievements

-Hans Lischka has published over 300 scientific papers, which have been cited about 20,000 times, with h-index 69 according to Google Scholar.

-Hans Lischka has pioneered on the development and implementation of highly-parallelized MRCI, with analytical energy gradients and analytical nonadiabatic couplings.

-These methods were later fundamental for the implementation of the Newton-X program.
+Lischka is responsible for the development and implementation of highly parallelized MRCI, with analytical energy gradients and analytical nonadiabatic couplings.
+These methods later became the heart of the Newton-X program.
 In 2010, Lischka's group published the first ab initio mapping of the deactivation mechanism of UV-excited canonical nucleobases.

 His current research interests include method developments in multireference theory and computational photodynamics.
 His work is also concerned with applications of computational chemistry to graphene defects, polyradicloid systems, organic photovoltaics, interacting nucleobases, and non-covalent interactions.
+To date, Lischka has published over 500 scientific papers.